La Villita in San Antonio in Bexar County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Government & Politics.

 Location.
 29° 25.309′ N, 98° 29.373′ W. Marker is in San Antonio, Texas, in Bexar County.
 It is in La Villita.
-Marker can be reached from Villita Street east of South Presa Street, on the right when traveling east.
+It can be reached from Villita Street east of South Presa Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: San Antonio TX 78205, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Caxias House (a few steps from this marker); Juarez Plaza (a few steps from this marker); Hessler House (within shouting distance of this marker); San Martin House (within shouting distance of this marker); Tejada House (within shouting distance of this marker); The Weaving Building And Kiln (within shouting distance of this marker); a different marker also named Hessler House (within shouting distance of this marker); Bolivar Hall (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Caxias House (a few steps from this marker); Juarez Plaza (a few steps from this marker); Hessler House (within shouting distance of this marker); San Martin House (within shouting distance of this marker); Tejada House (within shouting distance of this marker); The Weaving Building And Kiln (within shouting distance of this marker); a different marker also named Hessler House (within shouting distance of this marker); Bolivar Hall (within shouting distance of this marker).
 Touch for a list and map of all markers in San Antonio.